joshuabseitz/Trivia-iOS/readme.md

 # Tandem Trivia for iOS 📱🕹
-This is an iOS trivia app, built for Tandem's 2020 Apprentice Software Engineering code challenge.
-Information about this code challenge can be viewed [here](https://madeintandem.com/wp-content/uploads/2020/10/Tandem_Apprentice_Challenge_2020.zip).
+This is an iOS trivia app, built for Tandem's Apprentice Software Engineering code challenge.
+Information about this code challenge can be found [here](https://madeintandem.com/wp-content/uploads/2020/10/Tandem_Apprentice_Challenge_2020.zip).

-## How to play Tandem Trivia ⚡
+## How to Play Tandem Trivia ⚡
 * Clone the project to XCode 12 with this link: https://github.com/joshuabseitz/trivia.git
 * Select iPhone 11 Pro Max as your simulator, for best experience
 * Hit <b>cmd + r</b> and start answering questions!